shraddha-bajare/EverseTechRadar/about.md

 TBD

-## Segments and Rings
+## Quadrants and Rings

-### Segments
+### Quadrants

-The watch is divided into four thematic **segments**, which reflect SKAO’s core areas of technological development:
+The watch is divided into four thematic **quadrants**, which reflect SKAO’s core areas of technological development:

 - **Software Engineering & Development Practices**
   Tools, languages, and frameworks that support software engineering for scalable, maintainable, and testable softwares.